CryptoDinh/botasaurus/docs/docs/sign-up-tutorial.md

 ## 🎉 What's Next?

 Congratulations, friend, on reaching the end of the tutorial.
-By now, you have mastered the basics of working with Botasaurus!
+By now, you have mastered the basics of working with flute!

 Next, we'll enhance your web scraping toolbox by diving into an interesting project: *Scraping Google Maps for Lead Generation*.